brandonroberts/angular/aio/content/getting-started/index-v2.md

 ## Template syntax

 Angular extends HTML with a template syntax that gives components control over the display of content.
-This section introduces five constructs you can use in an Angular template to affect what your user sees, based on the component's state and behavior:
+This section introduces five things you can do in an Angular template to affect what your user sees, based on the component's state and behavior:

 * `*ngFor`
 * `*ngIf`
+* Interpolation {{ }}
 * Property binding [ ]
-* Interpolation {{ }}
 * Event binding ( )

 We'll use these to add the product list to the "Products" area of the app.